lukebemish/lukebemish.github.io/_posts/2025-08-03-gradle-dependencies-part-2.md

     }
 }
 ```

+{% alert note %}
+The feature name used when you register the feature isn't _quite_ exactly the capability suffix that is published; namely, it's converted from `camelCase` to `kebab-case`.
+So, `registerFeature("myFeature")` will publish a capability with the suffix `-my-feature`, and other places that refer to the feature name, such as requiring it on a dependency, will use the `kebab-case` form.
+{% endalert %}

 When we register a feature, Gradle will set up everything needed to publish all the equivalents of the built-in variants, but with a capability derived from the feature name (in this case, `gizmo:gadget-baz`), with the same version as the project.
 Unlike using a classifier, a feature variant can have its own transitive dependencies; for instance, we can make the `baz` feature depend on the main feature:
 ```gradle
 dependencies {